afnan-farhat/afnan-farhat/README.md

 </p>-->

 ## About me
+Hi there 👋!
+I’m Afnan, an IT enthusiast with a diverse skill set in software engineering, full-stack development, and UI/UX design.
+With proficiency in Java, Python, React, Wordpress, and an eagerness to master Flutter for cross-platform development, I thrive in creating robust, scalable applications and intuitive user interfaces.
+My journey has been shaped by hands-on experiences in web development, where I’ve worked on both front-end and back-end technologies, delivering high-performance solutions.

-Hi there 👋.
-I’m Afnan Farhat, a passionate IT student proficient in Java and Python, with practical experience in web development and a strong interest in UI/UX design.
-Eager to learn Flutter for cross-platform development, I excel in analytical skills and creative problem-solving.
-Actively engaged in coding communities and hackathons, I enhance my teamwork and collaboration skills.
-I am dedicated to applying my technical knowledge to real-world projects, and developing innovative solutions that improve user experience and application performance.
-Committed to continuous self-improvement and contributing to the tech community.
+I am passionate about solving complex problems, constantly learning, and staying updated with the latest trends in tech.
+As an active participant in coding communities and hackathons, I value collaboration and teamwork, using every opportunity to improve my skills.
+I am dedicated to building innovative solutions that enhance user experience and application performance, while contributing meaningfully to the tech community.

 <a href="https://X.com/Afnantarig" target="_blank">
   <img src="https://github.com/afnan-farhat/afnan-farhat/assets/143901435/e89f4a9c-cd47-42de-a494-6a4d872e64ed" alt="X" align="right" width="40" />